jakaspeh/JDesigner/readme.md

 Features
 ========

-This is a screenshot of the Jdesigner:
+Here is a screenshot of the Jdesigner:

 ![Jdesigner screenshot](figures/jdesigner_window.png)